 I'm going to be honest, I've never met a potato baked in cream and cheese I didn't like, so what you want to call it is up to you!
 However, technically there is a difference between scalloped potatoes and potatoes au gratin.

-The main differentiator between scalloped potatoes and potatoes au gratin is cheese.
+The main differentiator between scalloped potatoes and au gratin is cheese.
 Potatoes au gratin uses grated cheese, usually a Gruyere or cheddar.
 Scalloped potatoes are cooked in only heavy cream or milk.

 Au gratin means: covered with bread crumbs or grated cheese and browned (like you would under a broiler).
 The French prefix "au" is often left off as a dish then becomes referred to as A Gratin.